0 Shares

 Implement Social Learning

 You can motivate employees to acquire knowledge after working hours only by enabling them to communicate and collaborate with other learners.
-You can facilitate seamless interaction between instructors and learners using useful options provided by the new-age LMS platforms.
+You can facilitate seamless interaction between instructors and learners using the useful options provided by the new-age LMS platforms.
 Some of them are chats, discussion forums, query corners, and leaderboards.
-Also, you can leverage these features to boost learning experience and learning engagements by implementing social learning.
+Also, you can leverage these features to boost the learning experience and learning engagements by implementing social learning.

 Foster Knowledge Sharing